tdavis24/RoutineHelperApp/GitHubCommands.md

 ```git
 git clone --no-checkout <repo_url>
 ```
 This command is used to clone into the repo you will be working on without downloading the entire repo as soon as you clone into it.
-The url for this repo(RoutineHelperApp) is https://github.com/tdavis24/RoutineHelperApp.git
+The url for this repo(RoutineHelperApp) is `https://github.com/tdavis24/RoutineHelperApp.git`.

 ```git
 cd <repo_name>
 ```
 This command is used to change the directory to the cloned repo folder.
-It should typically be "cd RoutineHelperApp".
+It should typically be `cd RoutineHelperApp`.

 ```git
 git sparse-checkout init --cone